MoreMoney-Finance/WP/README.md

 # WP
-Whitepaper for the moremoney protocol
+Whitepaper for the moremoney stablecoin borrowing and more liquidity protocol